-- 2.2.1.
-Your programme is made up of module(s). - 2.2.2.
-A module will be either: - core you must study this specific module; - elective you must choose one module from a selection. - 2.2.3.
-You will only be exempt from studying a module if this was agreed during your admission under the Code of Practice chapter on Admissions and Recognition of Prior Learning (opens new window). - 2.2.4.
-Modules are given an academic level based on national guidance.
-See the Quality Assurance Agency (QAA) 'Framework for Higher Education Qualifications in England, Wales & Northern Ireland (FHEQ)' (opens new window), in the UK Quality Code for Higher Education.
+- 2.2.1 Your programme is made up of module(s). - 2.2.2 A module will be either: - core you must study this specific module; - elective you must choose one module from a selection. - 2.2.3 You will only be exempt from studying a module if this was agreed during your admission under the Admissions and Recognition of Prior Learning Policy (opens new window). - 2.2.4 Modules are given an academic level based on national guidance.
+See the Office for Students Sector-recognised standards (opens new window).